MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-workstations.md

 You can recover the client data using any one of the following methods:

 - Allow clients to recover their own data by setting up user recovery
-- Use the Recovery Wizard on the DPM Server to recover client computer data
+- Recover client’s computer data using Recovery Wizard on the DPM Server

 Select the required tab for steps to allow **clients to recover their own data** or **recover data for clients** using the DPM Recovery Wizard: